Some posts contain compensated links. Please read this disclaimer for more info.

-Initially the monastery was built as an education center for students following the religious teaching by the hermit St. John of Rila.
-Today it is a remarkable cultural and spiritual center of the Balkans and is pictured on Bulgaria’s 1 lev banknote.
+Initially, the monastery was built as an education center for students following the religious teaching by the hermit St. John of Rila.
+Today it is a great cultural and spiritual center of the Balkans and is pictured on Bulgaria’s 1 lev banknote.

 Rupite Natural Hot Springs

 A car is the only accessible means to visit these lesser-known natural open-air hot springs (aside from local knowledge).
 Around 1 ½ hour drive south towards the Bulgarian/Greek border along the A3, and following signs to Petrich.

 Then note signs to the Ancient City of Heraclea Sintica.
 The natural springs can be found located approx—2 km from the village of Rupite at the foot of Kozhuh Mountain, an extinct volcano.

 RupiteVillage – St Petka of Bulgaria, Memorial Temple